7 to 8 pm ET

 Join Music of the Americas for a program of new pieces by Latin American female composers.

 On April 21, we will host this event in person, and tickets are free.
-Please email us to reserve your seat.
+Please register online to reserve your seat.

 Video of the concert will be released at a later date.
 Remember to follow us to watch this and other exciting performances.

-LOW FREQUENCY TRIO (José Luis Hurtado, Antonio Rosales, Juan José García) is one of the few ensembles in the world that plays music that was exclusively composed for them.
+LOW FREQUENCY TRIO (José Luis Hurtado, Antonio Rosales, Juan José García) is one of the few ensembles in the world that plays music exclusively composed for them.
 Its members are highly active in the international contemporary music scene and as a trio they have performed and held residencies at the Centro Mexicano para la Música y las Artes Sonoras, Centro de las Artes of San Luis Potosí, Conservatorio de las Rosas in Morelia, Festival Ecos y Sonidos, Festival Internacional Cervantino, the Museo Universitario de Arte Contemporáneo MUAC UNAM, and the Palacio de Bellas Artes in Mexico, the University of Texas UTRGV, and the University of New Mexico in the United States, as well as the Universidad Nacional de Quilmes and the Conservatorio Manuel de Falla in Argentina.
 His CD debut is available at bandcamp.com.
-Since its foundation in 2016, LF3 has collaborated with more than 50 young and established composers in the creation and performance of fresh and innovative new works for this unique instrumentation whose collective sound is yet to be discovered and repertoire until now was practically nonexistent.
+Since its foundation in 2016, the trio has collaborated with more than 50 young and established composers in the creation and performance of fresh and innovative new works for this unique instrumentation whose collective sound has yet to be discovered and repertoire, until now, has been practically nonexistent.